stackstate-lab/stackstate-etl/README.md

 # StackState ETL

-StackState ETL is a framework that makes data extract, transform and load of the 4T model simpler by using low-code yaml templates.
+A framework that makes 3rd-party data extract, transform and load into the 4T model simpler by using low-code yaml templates.